How is North Bay Governed?

 The North Bay City Council has all the legislative powers and authority allowed cities in the province of Ontario.
 The Council has general ordinance-making powers and control over the City finances and properties.

-Council meetings are held bi-weekly in the Council Chambers, City Hall, 200 McIntyre Street East at 7:00 p.m., Monday evenings.
-If the meeting date is a statutory holiday, the meeting is held the next day.
-Agendas are prepared for the meeting and contain the correspondence being dealt with at the meeting, draft resolutions relating to the correspondence being dealt with at the meeting, by-laws for readings, and committee reports for adoption.
+Agendas for Council and Committee meetings are prepared prior to the meeting and contain the correspondence being dealt with at the meeting, draft resolutions relating to the correspondence being dealt with at the meeting, by-laws for readings, and committee reports for adoption.
+They are available on our website.